The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Use these six tips to manage your business line of credit well.
+5 tips to manage your business line of credit

 1. Be strategic about withdrawals

 A business line of credit differs from a term loan because you don’t get a lump sum of cash.
-Instead, you have a revolving line of credit to use when needed.
-It works much like a credit card: You must pay interest on borrowed funds.
+Instead, most lines of credit are reusable forms of credit that you can use repeatedly when needed.
+It works much like a business credit card: You must pay interest on borrowed funds.
 As you repay the balance, that amount is available to borrow again.

 However, you shouldn’t use your line of credit when you don’t need to.
-It might be better to look for efficiencies and cut back on spending — eliminating or reducing your need to borrow — rather than taking on debt that you’ll need to repay with interest.
+It might be better to look for efficiencies and cut back on spending — eliminating or reducing your need to borrow — rather than taking on debt.

 2. Account for fees

-While you usually don’t have to pay interest on a business line of credit until you spend money, you may have to pay some fees.
-Understand what fees you will pay and why so that you can budget accordingly.
+While you don’t have to pay interest on a business line of credit until you spend money, you may have to pay fees.
+Common line of credit fees may include:

 - Origination fee: A one-time fee charged when you open the business line of credit